1. In order to be considered for entry, applicants must have completed:

-- The ability to explain and evaluate concepts, theories, institutional arrangements and operations of modern mixed economies;
+- the ability to explain and evaluate concepts, theories, institutional arrangements and operations of modern mixed economies;

-- The ability to critically evaluate the economy, commerce and business in the broader social and political context;
+- the ability to critically evaluate the economy, commerce and business in the broader social and political context;

-- The ability to explain and apply concepts across a range of commerce and business disciplines in solving business and policy problems;
+- the ability to explain and apply concepts across a range of commerce and business disciplines in solving business and policy problems;

-- The ability to contribute positively to the development of organisations and society in relation to business, government and the commercial professions.
+- the ability to contribute positively to the development of organisations and society in relation to business, government and the commercial professions.

-All students of the Faculty’s courses must possess intellectual, ethical, and emotional capabilities required to participate in the full curriculum and to achieve the levels of competence required by the Faculty.
+All students of the Faculty’s courses must possess intellectual, ethical, and emotional capabilities required to participate in the curriculum and to achieve the levels of competence required by the Faculty.
 Candidates for the BCom degree and for FBE Masters degrees must have abilities and skills in communication; in conceptual, integrative, and quantitative dimensions; and in behavioural and social dimensions.